The best personal item bag for travel by air today may not be the one you’ve used before. Here’s what airlines require now.

 When your personal item on flight “A” sails through with you onto the plane with no issues, but fails on your next flight because the overhead compartment is smaller or not available for your use, it’s a frustration.
 The best personal carry on item is going to be versatile in that it will have some “give” – a semi-soft material will fit under an aisle seat whose space might be compromised with an electrical or USB floor outlet.
 It’s happened to us!

 We’ve also seen more than one hapless passenger try to convince a hard-shelled spinner suitcase to fit under an airline seat.
-Needless to say, the bag wasn’t going to cooperate.
-A bag with in-line wheels instead of spinners that stick out (and are vulnerable to snapping off), as well as a flexible fabric material might have made all the difference for these unhappy travelers.
+Needless to say, the rolling carry-on bag wasn’t going to cooperate.
+A rolling suitcase with in-line wheels instead of spinners that stick out (and are vulnerable to snapping off), as well as a flexible fabric material might have made all the difference for these unhappy travelers.

 Here’s a quick table we put together showing some of the differences on U.S. domestic airlines along with examples that meet the requirements as of this writing: